-The information that we hold about you is necessary for us to carry out your instructions and may include such information as your name, address, date of birth, contact details, gender and nationality.
+The information that we hold about you is necessary for us to carry out your instructions.
+This may include such information as your name, address, date of birth, contact details, gender and nationality.

 Any information that you provide to us is vitally important as it enables us to carry out any work on your behalf accurately and to the best of our ability.
 For that reason, should any of your personal information change it is essential that you let us know of this as soon as possible.

 We use the information you provide to us primarily for the provision of legal services to you and related purposes including updating and enhancing client records, analysis to help us manage our Practice, statutory returns and legal/regulatory compliance.

 Our use of that information is subject to your instructions, the Data Protection Act 1998 and, from 25th May 2018, the GDPR and our duty of confidentiality.